 We hope you’re finally taking a breather after a hectic holiday season, whether that means a vacation, a staycation, closing the restaurant to give your whole staff a break, or reducing your hours for the slow season.

 This week is also a great time to look back on what worked and what didn’t this holiday season.
 If you’re curious to see how your restaurant stacked up during this year’s New Year’s period, check out our exclusive Toast data below.
-For this year's Christmas data, check out this post.

 To Open or Not to Open?